rkuma183/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 ## Why Kubernetes?

-Kubernetes leverages efforts to "containerize" <a href="#micro-services">microservice app</a> (such as NginX, Redis, search, etc.) Dockerized into a virtual <strong>container</strong> pulled from <strong>DockerHub</strong>.
+Kubernetes leverages efforts to "containerize" <a href="#micro-services">microservice app</a> (such as NginX, Redis, search, etc.) Dockerized into a virtual <strong>container</strong> image pulled from <strong>DockerHub</strong>.

 PROTIP: Use security-vetted installers in Docker Enterprise, Quay, or an organization's own binary repository setup using Nexus or Artifactory.

-Kubernetes also works with <strong>rkt</strong> (pronounced "rocket").
+Kubernetes also works with <strong>rkt</strong> (pronounced "rocket") containers.
 But this tutorial focuses on Docker.

 ![k8s-container-sets-479x364](https://user-images.githubusercontent.com/300046/33526550-6c98a980-d800-11e7-9862-ff202492e08b.jpg)
 <!-- From https://app.pluralsight.com/library/courses/getting-started-kubernetes/exercise-files -->

-Kubernetes automates <strong>resilience</strong> to containers by abstacting the network and storage of containers in "pods".
-Each pod can hold one or more containers, all of which <strong>share the same IP address</strong>, hostname, namespaces, and other resources.
+Kubernetes automates <strong>resilience</strong> to containers by abstacting the network and storage of containers in replaceable "pods".
+Each pod can hold one or more Docker containers.
-Several containers can be co-located together and thus share storage, Linux namespaces, cgroups, IP addresses and are always scheduled together.

-Within a pod, each container has a different port.
+Within a pod, each container has a different <srtong>port number</strong>.

-> Pods are replicated across several nodes.

-Kubernetes is written in the Go language, so it can run on Windows, Linux, and MacOS (the need to install a JVM).
+But containers??? in the same pod share the <strong>same IP address</strong>, hostname, Linux namespaces, cgroups, storage, and other resources.

 <a target="_blank" title="from Yongbok Kim (who writes in Korean)" href="https://user-images.githubusercontent.com/300046/33525757-6fcd2624-d7f3-11e7-9745-79ce5f9600e9.jpg">
 <img alt="k8s-arch-ruo91-797x451-104467" src="https://user-images.githubusercontent.com/300046/33525757-6fcd2624-d7f3-11e7-9745-79ce5f9600e9.jpg"></a>

 This diagram is referenced throughout this tutorial, particularly in the <a href="#Details">Details section below</a>.

-It is by Yongbok Kim who presents <a target="_blank" href="https://translate.google.com/translate?hl=en&sl=ko&tl=en&u=http://www.yongbok.net/blog/google-kubernetes-container-cluster-manager/">
+<em>It is by Yongbok Kim who presents <a target="_blank" href="https://translate.google.com/translate?hl=en&sl=ko&tl=en&u=http://www.yongbok.net/blog/google-kubernetes-container-cluster-manager/">
-animations on his website</a>.
+animations on his website</a>.</em>

+Kubernetes replicates Pods across several worker <strong>nodes</strong> (VM or physical machines).

 PROTIP: Kubernetes recently added <strong>auto-scaling</strong> based on metrics API measurement of demand.
 Before that, Kubernetes manages the instantiating, starting, stopping, updating, and deleting of a <strong>pre-defined number of pod replicas</strong> based on declarations in <strong>*.yaml</strong> files or interactive commands.

+The number of pods replicated is based on <strong>deployment</strong> yaml files.
+Service yaml files specify what ports are used in deployments.

 ### Kublet